 Our Fair Trade Certified Cherry Sencha organic green tea pairs a blend of sencha-style green teas with the sweet-tart flavor of real cherries.
-With the first sip, the sweet, fruity aroma gives way to a subtly-tart cherry flavor in perfect balance with the green tea.
+The concentrated fruity aroma gives way to a subtly-tart cherry flavor that is in perfect balance with the green tea in the cup.
 Like all of our flavored blends, this organic loose tea tea uses only the highest quality teas, essential oils and botanical ingredients, insuring an excellent cup every time!

 Ingredients: organic Chinese and Indian green teas, organic rosehips, organic calendula petals, organic safflowers and natural cherry flavor